Macintosh statistical software

 • Awkward handling of different-variance independent-sample t-tests

-• No stepwise, forward, or backward regression
+• No stepwise, forward, or backward regression, but allows multiple steps

 PSPP